d3b4g/leonids/_posts/ropmev2.md

 + This function just apply RO13 to the inputs we enter
 + It add or sub 0xd to every character we enter.
-+ we can bypass this by adding a null byte
++ we can bypass this by adding a null byte to the begning of our payload

 > ROT13 ("rotate by 13 places", sometimes hyphenated ROT-13) is a simple letter substitution cipher that replaces a letter with the 13th letter after it, in the alphabet.